 However, if you want to save time or you simply don’t feel up like exploring the hiking trails, you can still enjoy the incredible sights around this area has to offer.
-Simply book a jeep tour with one of the companies and you will be able to cover a much bigger area or move on to the next sight quicker.
-Either way, exploring the scenery around here is something you shouldn’t miss, and you can rent your own jeep or get a guide to show you around.
+Simply book a jeep tour and you will be able to cover a much wider area or move on to the next sight quicker.
+Either way, exploring the scenery around here is something you shouldn’t miss.
+You can rent your own jeep or get a guide to show you around.

 One of the more interesting Sedona hiking trails is the one that leads you to the Chapel of the Holy Cross.
 This impressive church was built back in the 1950s, and thanks to its unique design and location atop massive red rocks it has become quite an attraction.
-The best time to visit it is when the sun shines directly on its windows of stained glass, which produces quite a magical effect.
+The best time to visit it is when the sun shines directly on its stained-glass windows, which produces quite a magical effect.

 After spending the first part of your one day in Sedona out in the wild, come back to the town and see what Sedona Heritage Museum has to offer.
-It is a very interesting place showing the essence of the Wild West in a home from the last quarter of the 19th century, which is the period when this part of America was being settled.
+It is a very interesting place showing the essence of the Wild West.
+It is located in a home from the last quarter of the 19th century, which is the period when this part of America was being settled.
 No wonder so many Western movies were filmed here.
 If you like those movies, this place is a must!

 Sedona has a lot of charming and excellent restaurants where you can grab a bite to eat.
-Coffee Pot is not only a restaurant but also a gift shop, and they are famous for their omelets while also serving some delicious Mexican food.
+Coffee Pot, for example, is not only a restaurant but also a gift shop.
+They are famous for their omelets while also serving some delicious Mexican food.
 Picazzo’s Healthy Italian Kitchen is another great place, with a healthy twist on Italian classics.
 For some good steaks, on the other hand, head to Mariposa Latin Inspired Grill.